Iran uses maritime confrontations to project power in Gulf

 The incidents coincided with a push by Washington to reassure Gulf Arab monarchies that their interests would not be threatened by a nuclear accord that Tehran and world powers are trying to reach by the end of June.

-In an escalating confrontation with Saudi Arabia over Yemen, Tehran criticized Arab states for recklessness and brutality in that country, where a Saudi-led coalition is attacking an Iranian-allied militia.
+In an escalating confrontation with Saudi Arabia over Yemen, Tehran criticised Arab states for recklessness and brutality in that country, where a Saudi-led coalition is attacking an Iranian-allied militia.

 Iran has also sent an aid ship, the Iran Shahed, to the Yemeni Red Sea port of Hodaida to test a naval blockade enforced by the coalition.
 Several Iranian military officials have warned of war if the Iran Shahed is attacked by Saudi-led forces.
 It expected to reach the port by Thursday.